alshedivat/al-folio/_posts/2024-02-20-python-pandas.md

 dtype: int64
 ```

-Indeed, the data is stored as a [NumPy vector](../python-numpy#the-inner-workings-of-numpy-arrays), and inherit its advantages and disadvantages.
-Computations on Series come with an extra overhead, since Pandas puts extra effort in handling missing values.
+The Series stores the data as a NumPy vectors, inheriting its advantages and disadvantages.
+But computations on Series come with an extra overhead, since Pandas puts extra effort in handling missing values.

 ## DataFrames